chinedufn/blender-iks-to-fks/README.md

 This script automates the IK / Constraint bones -> FK bones conversion process.

-It does this by generating a new mesh and FK rig that copy the animations of your original mesh and rig.
+It does this by generating a new mesh and FK rig that copy the animations of your original mesh and rig, but without the IK / Constraints.

 ---